Samuelson777/Wine-Quality-Prediction/README.md

 UCI Machine Learning Repository for providing the dataset.
 Scikit-learn, Pandas, Matplotlib, and Seaborn for their powerful libraries that facilitate data analysis and visualization.

+## License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Samuelson777/Wine-Quality-Prediction/blob/main/LICENSE) file for details.

 ## Installation
 To run this project, you need to have Python installed on your machine.
 You can install the required libraries using pip: